tiagoessex/Electronic-Forms/README.md

 * All operations should be done at the */web/* folder level.
 * All necessary databases to restore the most up to date version of the database are present in [databases](https://gitlab.com/arkhamlord666/forms/-/blob/master/databases/) directory.
 Restoring avoids the need to create +  apply migrations + populate essential tables.
 It also contains 3 + 3 forms and a default superuser.
 * A default superuser (*admin*) is already present.
 The password is *pass2022* (**change it after a successfully completed installation**).
+* Enable the console messages (check global notes at the beginning of this chapter)

 1. Clone repository: